FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-3/README.md

 The `binary` target first calls `make install`, but also passes the DESTDIR variable (which the application's own Makefile respects) to ensure that it installs into debian/hello3/usr/bin instead of /usr/bin.

 Next, it calls `dh_strip`, which scans the package root directory for binary files and extracts their debugging symbols into external files.
 Here is a surprise: calling `dh_strip` is actually *required* when packaging C applications or other applications whose binaries can contain debugging symbols.
 You will learn why in subsection "Debugging symbol packages".

+Next, it calls `dh_makeshlibs` which scans binaries to find out what shared libraries they depend on.
+The information is used for substituting `${shlibs:Depends}, ${misc:Depends}` in the control file.

 Finally, it calls `dh_gencontrol` and `dh_builddeb` to generate two .deb package files: `hello_3.0.0_<ARCH>.deb` and `hello-dbgsym_3.0.0_<ARCH>.deb`.